HeisenbugLtd/spat/doc/spark_file_format.md

 ##### 3.5.2 The timings.* objects

-All these objects contain a `json-float` designating the number of second spent in this stage.
+All these objects contain a `json-float` designating the number of seconds spent in this stage.

 * `marking`

   ???

 * `globals-basic`

   The total time spent in the ___basic___ analysis of global effects.

 * `globals-advanced`

   The total time spent in the ___advanced___ analysis of global effects.

 * `flow-analysis`

   Total time spent in flow analysis.

 * `codepeer-results`

   Total time spent in [CodePeer](https://www.adacore.com/codepeer/).

 * `init-why-sections`

   ???

 * `translation-of-standard`

   The total time spent in translating the `Standard` package (and possibly other standard Ada library packages) into the intermediate language representation.

 * `translation-of-compilation-unit`

   The total time spent in translating the analyzed unit into the intermediate language representation.

 * `proof`

   The total time spent in proof (i.e. absence of run-time errors and functional analysis).